-• Economic capital is that which an entity ought to have to cover any unexpected losses that may arise and may jeopardize its continuity.
+- Economic capital is that which an entity ought to have to cover any unexpected losses that may arise and may jeopardize its continuity.
 It is the entity's own estimate, adjusted according to the level of tolerance to risk, volume and type of activity.
-It is the responsibility of the entity's Board of Directors and senior executives to ensure that in all circumstances there is a sufficient level of capital so that any eventuality may be faced with a level of confidence of 99.97%.
-This responsibility was emphasized in Pillar 2 of the Basilea II.

-• Regulatory capital is that which an entity must maintain to cover the requirements of the supervisory body.
+In this respect, it is the responsibility of the entity's board of directors and senior executives to ensure that in all circumstances there is a sufficient level of capital so that any eventuality may be faced with a level of confidence of 99.97%.
+This responsibility was emphasized in Pillar 2 of the Basel Capital Accord. - Regulatory capital is that which an entity must maintain to cover the requirements of the supervisory body.
 The aim is also to avoid bankruptcy at the entity while protecting the interests of customers and holders of senior debt, thus preventing any major systemic impact.

-Economic capital is not a substitute for regulatory capital, but complements it to move towards the real risk profile assumed by the Institution and incorporate risks which were not envisaged -or only partially considered-in the regulatory requirements.
+Economic capital is not a substitute for regulatory capital, but complements it to move towards the real risk profile assumed by the Institution and incorporate risks which were not envisaged -or only partially considered- in the regulatory requirements.